hezht3/hezht3/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 Studying Genetic Epidemiology at Johns Hopkins University Bloomberg School of Public Health.
+- 🎓 Master of Science in Epidemiology (Genetic Epidemiology) @ Johns Hopkins Bloomberg School of Public Health, Class of 2023.
-- 📚 Interested in statistical human genetics, genetic epidemiology, risk prediction, and causal inference.
+- 📚 Research Data Analyst focusing on genetics and epigenetics related to autism and developmental processes in the pediatric populations.
-- 🌱 Learning more about statistical models, data analysis, and epidemiologic study design.
+- 🌱 Interested in understanding genetic and environmental etiology of complex traits, studying multi-omics molecular markers of environmental exposures, gene-environment interactions, and risk predictions.
-- 🙋‍♂️ Looking for research opportunities.
+- 🙋‍♂️ Looking for PhD in Epidemiology opportunities.